 PSMFC's GIS Center supports the management and publication of StreamNet's spatial data layers related to fish populations, monitoring sites, fish facilities, and stream survey reaches associated with time-series data stored in the StreamNet database.
 This centralized GIS provides a comprehensive location referencing system for finding and accessing Columbia River basin fisheries information compiled by the StreamNet, CAP and other PSMFC programs.
-It enables discovery and display of the CAP Fish HLIs at the population scale and drives the web-based mapping components of the CAX Query system and StreamNet Query systems.
-StreamNet's core GIS data layers are recognized as BPA's system of record for mapping fish facilities (e.g., hatchery, weirs) and fish distribution within the basin.
+It enables discovery and display of the CAP Fish HLIs at the population scale and drives the web-based mapping components of the CAP Fish HLI map-based query system and the maps embedded within the Fish Monitoring Data query system that depict the time series data sampling location.
+StreamNet's core GIS data layers are recognized as BPA's system of record for mapping fish facilities (e.g., hatchery, weirs), fish distribution within the basin, trends features, and non-TRT populations.
 PSMFC's centralized GIS also supports the Columbia Basin PIT Tag Information System (PTAGIS) and the Regional Mark Processing Center (RMPC), providing consistency and synergy across projects.
-As BPA and NPCC continue to clarify what GIS layers PSMFC can provide to better support their reporting tools, such as NPCC's Program Tracker, BPA PISCES (CBFish.org), and PNAMP's MonitoringResources.org, additional GIS layers are being developed by the GIS Center, such as focal species range maps.
+As BPA and NPCC continue to clarify what GIS layers PSMFC can provide to better support their reporting tools, such as

+NPCC's Program Tracker, BPA PISCES (CBFish.org), and PNAMP's MonitoringResources.org, additional GIS layers are being developed by the GIS Center, such as focal species probably range maps that are informed by the work reviewed through a FMWG task team.